riteshmckvie/java-8-workshop/README.md

 The old *java.util.Date* class and all other classes used to model date and time in Java before Java 8 have many inconsistencies and design flaws, including their mutability and some poorly chosen offsets, default and naming.

-The new Date/Time API Java API integrates many of the Joda-Time features.
+The new Date/Time Java API integrates many of the Joda-Time features.

 The basic DateTime API class hierarchy: